Entry requirements for applicants with A Levels.

 We consider combinations of two A levels and one IB Higher Level (HL) subject for entry on a case-by-case basis.
 Applicants should outline the reasons for taking both A levels and IB HL subjects in their personal statement or ask their referee to explain this in the reference on the UCAS application.

-The University requires certain subjects to be achieved to a minimum of GCSE at specific grades.
-We equate alphabetic grades with numeric grades as follows:
+The University requires certain subjects to be achieved to at least GCSE.

 We do not intend to use A Level unit grade information either in selection or in offer making.